 The National Hurricane Center recorded storm surge levels (Figure 4) that reached maximum inundation at 6 to 9 feet above ground level along the coasts of the Humacao, Naguabo, and Ceiba municipios.
 The United States Geological Survey (USGS) data suggests maximum inundation level along the immediate eastern shoreline reached as high as 9 feet.
 Measurements along the southeastern coast reached 4 to 7 feet in the municipios of Yabucoa, Maunabo, Patillas, and Arroyo.
-Along the northeastern coast in the municipio of Fajardo, and much of the southern coast from Ponce eastward, inundation levels reached three (3) to five (5) feet.
+Along the northeastern coast in the municipio Fajardo, and much of the southern coast from Ponce eastward, inundation levels reached three (3) to five (5) feet.

-Specifically, the Group 4 Municipios received winds of 70 to 110 mph during Hurricane Maria.
-Rainfall amounts in the Group ranged from 5 to 30 inches, with storm surges up to 5 feet on the coast.
+Specifically, the Group 6 Municipios received winds up to 140 mph during Hurricane Maria.
+Rainfall amounts in the Group ranged from 4 inches on the Island of Culebra to 40 inches in the interior.
+Storm surges reached up to 9 feet on the coast.